Portfolio

 Conversational Agents (Public-Facing)

 During my time at Avaamo — an Intel-backed conversational AI startup — I contributed to the development of several conversational agents for voice and web interfaces.
-A couple of these can be found on the following websites (located at the bottom-right of the web pages):
+A couple of notable ones are below:

 • Franklin Templeton India